raoadi04/Prostate_Cancer_ML/README.md

 # Prostate_Cancer_ML
-Identifying meaningful gene biomarkers in prostate cancer to guide the treatment of prostate cancer using Machine Learning Toolkit.
+Identifying meaningful gene biomarkers in prostate cancer dataset to guide the treatment of prostate cancer using Machine Learning Toolkit.